- Manuscript Submission Requirements Checklist

 The American Chemical Society follows guidance from the Committee on Publication Ethics (COPE) when considering any ethical concerns regarding a published article, Retractions, and Expressions of Concern.

 Additions and Corrections

 Additions and Corrections may be requested by the author(s) or initiated by the Editor to address important issues or correct errors and omissions of consequence that arise after publication of an article.
 All Additions and Corrections are subject to approval by the Editor, and should bring new and directly relevant information and corrections that fix scientific facts.
-Minor corrections and additions will not be published, including those to fix problems with funding sources.
+Minor corrections and additions will not be published.
 Readers who detect errors of consequence in the work of others should contact the corresponding author of that work.